 It's no secret that vinyl records have been making a comeback in recent years.

-Bandcamp announced on Wednesday, 17 April that the platform would begin pressing vinyl for artists.
-It also revealed that sales of vinyl records on the site have grown 600 percent in the last five years, with roughly 3,500 unique vinyl albums added every month.
+In 2019, the platform began pressing vinyl for a small group of artists in a pilot program.
+It also revealed that sales of vinyl records on the site have grown 600 percent in the five years prior to 2019, with roughly 3,500 unique vinyl albums added every month.

 Producing vinyl remains a challenging issue in 2019.
 As Bandcamp states, "It’s a costly and risky undertaking, and dealing with fulfillment and returns can be incredibly time consuming.
 Layer on top of that the mystery and complexity encountered by many trying to press vinyl for the first time, and it’s no wonder so few people do it."